Mahshid-git/ISYE_6644_Distribution_Fitting/README.md

 # Methodology
 The DistFit library is a Python based application that has three distinct modules: datagen, distfit, and gof.
 These modules perform data generation, distribution fitting, data visualization, and goodness-of-fit analysis.
 Additionally, an examples file demonstrates real-world applications of the datagen, distfit, and gof modules.
 It is a practical guide, describing how to use DistFit to fit distributions to datasets and analyze them.
 The examples show the versatility  of DistFit in fitting distributions to data and assessing the goodness of fit.
-The subsequent sections describe the specific details of each module, their functionalities and how to use them.
+The subsequent sections describe the specific details of each module and file included in this project, their functionalities and how to use them.

-## datagen
+## datagen.py
 The datagen module within DistFit is used for random data generation based on specified probability distributions.
 This module provides a convenient way for users to create artificial datasets of various probability distributions.
 The primary purpose of the datagen module is to facilitate testing and experimentation with DistFit's distribution fitting capabilities.

 The Datagen takes distribution type, the desired number of data, and distribution-specific parameters.
 It supports a variety of distribution types, including Normal, Geometric, Binomial, Poisson, Exponential, Gamma, Weibull, Uniform, and Bernoulli.